microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 * shortarchitecture = Allowed values: "x8", "x6", "a6"
 * tag = Allowed values: "", "preview[#]", "experimental[#]"
 * shorttag = Allowed values: "", "p[#]", "e[#]"

+**NOTE:** rmajor/rminor are the release version, major/minor/build/revision are the MSIX package version (Microsoft.ProjectReunion.0.8-preview had a release version of 0.8 but an MSIX package version of 8000.146.628.0).

 Version's fields have values 0-65535.